 This template can help you identify the tasks you need to work on to achieve your desired change outcomes.
 Repeating a SWOT analysis from time to time can help you keep track of your change narrative as it progresses.

-Strengths Characteristics of your service that give you an advantage Weaknesses Characteristics of your service that place you at a disadvantage Opportunities Threats Elements in your environment that you could develop to your advantage Elements in your context that could create problems
+Strengths Characteristics of your service that give you an advantage Opportunities Elements in your environment that you could develop to your advantage Threats Elements in your context that could create problems

 Timeline wall chart (example only)